LibraryOfCongress/viewshare/docs/ecosystem.rst

     * viewshare.apps.augment
         * Stores and provides augmentation patterns for dataset cells.
 For example, a DataSet data cell may contain a list of values separated by a comma.
 This app provides a pattern that recognizes comma separated data and parses it accordingly.
     * freemix.exhibit
         * An Exhibit is a visualization of a DataSet.
-An Exhibit consists of a Theme and a Canvas:
-            * Theme - color scheme of the Exhibit
-            * Canvas - layout of the Exhibit e.g. "A view container with a facet container to the left"
     * viewshare.apps.share
         * Allows an Exhibit owner to generate a unique obfuscated URL for their Exhibit.